 Isn’t Drago precioso?
 This photo was one of several taken for another project.
 I didn’t need it, but it was so cute I wanted to find a way to use it.
 I decided the picture was perfect for a short Spanish reading comprehension activity for beginning learners.
 It also makes a fun speaking activity.
 The photo gives kids learning Spanish a context to help them understand the text.

-Before you show kids the picture, ask them to imagine a dragon.
+For this Spanish reading comprehension activity, before you show kids the picture, ask them to imagine a dragon.
 Brainstorm words they would use to describe a dragon.
 Show them the photo and read the sentences together.

 Answer these comprehension questions based on the text.

 ¿Cuántas patas tiene el dragón?

 ¿Qué sale de la boca del dragón?

 – Complete a cloze activity (fill in the blank in paragraph form) made from the text.

 – Put words from the sentences into categories: partes del cuerpo, palabras descriptivas (adjetivos)

 – Draw a picture of a dragon (or use a coloring page) and label it with the sentences.

 – Write similar sentences about a picture of an animal.